gellison321/tsclustering/README.md

 ## <p align="center"> Handling Data with Temporal Distortions

-    KMeans implemenation using DTW and interpolated averaging.
+KMeans implementation using DTW and interpolated averaging.
 This package is able to efficiently handle arrays of varied length.

-## Efficient Dynamic Time Warping Implementation with Early abandon
+## Efficient Dynamic Time Warping Implementation with Early Abandon
-    Early abandon condition avoid unnecessary computation when searching for best centroid fit.
+Early abandon condition avoids unnecessary computation when searching for best centroid fit.

 ## Task-level Hardware Parallelism
 Uses Python's multiprocessing module

 ### <p align="center"> Interpolated Averaging

-To avoid the time complexity of other barycenter averaging techniques, we use interpolated averaging to efficiently compute the barycenters of varied-lengthed arrays.
+To avoid the time complexity of other barycenter averaging techniques, we use interpolated averaging to efficiently compute the barycenters of varied-length arrays.
 The process is as follows:

 1. The mean length of the group, $\mu$, is found.
 2. Each timeseries is interpolated to create a vector, $\vec{ts_{l}}$ where L is the number of timeseries being averaged and $\vec{ts_{l}} \in{\mathbb{R}^{\mu}}$.